Vuurvos1/discordMusic/README.md

 - `play <song>`: play a song
 - `pause`: pause the current song
-- `resume`: resume the current song
+- `unpause`: resume the current song
 - `skip`: skip the current song
 - `queue`: show the current queue
 - `leave`: leave the voice channel